Specify linting rules by editing the HTML, CSS, DW Templates, and JS configuration files. See Specify linting rules for more information.

 Errors and warnings found in the files are displayed in the output panel.
 For more information, see Linting results and the Output panel.

 Click Edit > Preferences (Win) or Dreamweaver > Preferences (Mac).
-Select Linting in the Category list, and select Enable Linting.
+In Category list, click Linting, select Enable Linting, and click Apply.

 You can lint HTML, CSS, and JS files by editing the linting rules in the corresponding configuration files: